 Meet Our Staff

-The Women and the Law Program staff collaborates with WCL's faculty, staff, and students to create a vibrate and exciting feminist community.
+The Program on Gender, Theory, Law & Practice staff collaborates with WCL's faculty, staff, and students to create a vibrant and exciting feminist community

 Ann Shalleck